By Dennis Hartley

 Sayles delivers a compelling narrative, rich in characterizations and steeped in verisimilitude (beautifully shot by Haskell Wexler).
 Fine ensemble work from a top notch cast that includes David Strathairn, Mary McDonnell, James Earl Jones, Joe Grifasi, Jane Alexander, Gordon Clapp, and Will Oldham.
 The film is also notable for its well-curated Americana soundtrack.

 Modern Times – Charlie Chaplin’s 1936 masterpiece about man vs. automation has aged well.
 This probably has everything to do with his embodiment of the Everyman.
 Although referred to as his “last silent film”, it’s not 100% so.
-There’s no dialogue, but Chaplin finds ingenious ways to work in lines (via technological devices).
-His expert use of sound effects in this film is unparalleled, particularly in a classic sequence where Chaplin, a hapless assembly line worker, literally ends up “part of the machine”.
+A bit of (sung) gibberish aside, there’s no dialogue, but Chaplin finds ingenious ways to work in lines (via technological devices).
+In fact, his use of sound effects in this film is unparalleled, particularly in a classic sequence where Chaplin, a hapless assembly line worker, literally ends up “part of the machine”.
 Paulette Goddard (then Mrs. Chaplin) is on board for the pathos.
 Brilliant, hilarious and prescient.

 Norma Rae – Martin Ritt’s 1979 film about a minimum-wage textile worker (Sally Field) turned union activist helped launch what I refer to as the “Whistle-blowing Working Mom” genre (Silkwood, Erin Brockovich, etc).